Planck 2018 results. IV. Diffuse component separation: Needlet Internal Linear Combination

 For each scale $j$, the filter has compact support between the multipoles $\ell^{j}_{\mathrm{min}}$ and $\ell^{j}_{\mathrm{max}}$ with a peak at $\ell^{j}_{\mathrm{peak}}$ (see Table~\ref{tab:needlet-bands} and Figure~\ref{fig:needlet-bands}).
 The needlet coefficients are computed from these filtered maps on \healpix\ pixels with $\nside$ equal to the smallest power of $2$ larger than $\ell^{j}_{\mathrm{max}}/2$.

-Due to the deconvolution of sky maps to 5\arcm\ resolution, noise levels in those maps are boosted.
-Hence, for each sky map, we consider only those multipoles for which the ratio of the beams of final CMB map and the sky maps are less than $100$.
-For each needlet scale, only those sky maps are chosen for the reconstruction of CMB whose band limits obtained in this way are less than the band limit of the corresponding needlet scale.
+Due to the deconvolution of sky maps to an effective smoothing scale of 5\arcm\ FWHM, noise levels in lower-resolution frequency maps are boosted.
+To limit this effect, we include only those multipoles for which the ratio between the corresponding beam transfer function and that of a corresponding 5\arcm\ Gaussian is larger than 0.01 for each frequency map.
+This cut is made separately for each needlet scale, such that only those frequency maps containing valid harmonic content that spans the entire bandwidth of a given needlet scale contribute to that particular scale.

 In order to improve the measurement of CMB temperature anisotropy near the Galactic plane, we have used a very small preprocessing mask with a sky fraction of 99.8\,\%.
 The procedure to generate the preprocessing mask is as follows.
 First we implement the \nilc\ pipeline on the full-mission data sets.
 Then we identify the pixels where the CMB is more than $500\,\mu \mathrm{K}_{\mathrm{CMB}}$, and assign a value of 0 to all the pixels that are within $6\arcm$ and a value of~1 to other pixels.
 We implement this preprocessing mask on the sky maps in the next run of the \nilc\ pipeline.
-Prior to implementing the pipeline on the sky maps, the mask regions are filled using the Planck Sky Model (PSM), which uses an increasing number of neighbouring pixels to fill regions deeper in the hole.
-At each iteration (i.e., one row of pixels into the hole), the procedure uses pixels at up to twice the pixel size times the number of iteration.
+Prior to implementing the pipeline on the sky maps, the mask regions are filled using the inpainting procedure adopted by the Planck Sky Model.

 Estimates of the covariance matrices of needlet coefficients for each scale are computed by smoothing all possible products of needlet coefficients with Gaussian beams.
 In this way, an estimate of needlet covariances at each point is obtained as a local, weighted average of needlet coefficient products.
 The FWHMs of the Gaussian windows used for the analysis are chosen to support the computation of statistics; 4225 samples or more samples are averaged.
 Choosing a smaller FWHM results in excessive error in the covariance estimates, and hence excessive bias.
 Choosing a larger FWHM results in less localization, and hence some loss of efficiency of the needlet approach.